 - It’s almost obsessively reverse pyramid training (RPT).
 Non-traditional training styles like RPT can help you bust through plateaus like the Kool-Aid Man through a brick wall.
 But research from 2017 shows that RPT isn’t any better than traditional sets or drop sets for 1RMs or hypertrophy.

 - Kinobody is drowning in filler content.
 Somebody, please tell Greg O’Gallagher that he doesn’t have to stuff his programs with worthless thousand-plus-word ramblings to justify the Kinobody price tag.
 Explain the program and how to use it and get to the damn point already!
-(Hey, he’s still not as bad as Vince Sant from V Shred.)
+(Hey, he’s still not as bad as Vince Sant from V Shred.
+Check out our review of Ripped in 90 days.)

 - The strength standards can be ego-killers.
 Strength standards — in theory — aren’t completely useless.
 However, a vague goal (like rising to “Greek God” ranks if you can incline your bench 1.4x your body weight) ignores Kinobody users who are unusually tall, have weak joints, or otherwise can’t ever hit these goals.